aakashlpin/kha-ching/README.md

 #### `SIGNALX_API_KEY`

 Enter your SignalX API key for access to premium bots.
-[Become a member here](https://www.buymeacoffee.com/aakashgoel/) to receive your API key.
+Upgrade to [Khaching Premium](https://imjo.in/q6g7cB) to receive your API key.
 SignalX is Khaching's private API for technical indicators.

 #### `NEXT_PUBLIC_DEFAULT_SLM_PERCENT`